4.73 from 190 votes

 You only need 9 simple ingredients to whip up this delicious recipe.
 Here’s what you need:

-• ground turkey or ground chicken – I prefer to use turkey or chicken in this recipe because they’re leaner, but you can also use a lean ground beef or ground pork.
+• ground turkey or ground chicken I usually use turkey or chicken because they’re lean and cook up quickly.

 How to Make Egg Roll in a Bowl

-Cook meat: Brown ground turkey or chicken in a large skillet.
+Step 1: Brown ground meat in a large skillet.
 Break meat into smaller pieces as it cooks using a wooden spoon or spatula and season liberally with salt and pepper.
-Cook for about 5-6 minutes or until the meat is no longer pink.
-Remove from heat and transfer to a bowl or plate.

 Brittany’s Tips

-• The recipe serves 3, but if we’re really hungry we can eat the whole meal between 2 people, especially if we don’t serve it with cauliflower rice.
-If you’re serving a family of 4 or want leftovers for lunch the next day, I would definitely double the recipe.
+• Double up: This recipe officially serves 3, but if we’re extra hungry, we’ll split it between 2 people, especially when it’s not served with cauliflower rice.
+If you’re feeding a family of 4 or want leftovers for lunch the next day, doubling the recipe is a great idea.

 I keep getting this question so here we go!
 Egg rolls get their name from the outer layer, which is a fried wrapper that has egg in the dough so typically eggs aren’t used in the stuffing of egg rolls.